cloudogu/k8s-ecosystem/docs/operations/ces_installation_en.md

 ```

 > Info: The node labels and taints used are optional and can be configured per node.
-> Further information on use can be found [here](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/).
+> Further information on use can be found [here for labels](https://kubernetes.io/docs/tasks/configure-pod-container/assign-pods-nodes/) and [here for taints](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/).

 If an air-gapped environment is used where docker and dogu registry are mirrored,
 a mirror for the Docker registry must be configured here.